SunProxy/sun/README.md

 Drops item |  -> | Processes request
 Spawns Item on the ground | <- | Sends back a inventory transaction and AddActor packet

-That is known as Peer To Peer.
+That is known as Direct Connection or rather just a regular connection.
 Now we get into the more juicy graphs.

 Client | Direction | Proxy | Direction | Server
 ------------ | ------------- | ------------- | ------------- | -------------